linux-kdevops/kdevops-history/docs/kernel-ci/kernel-ci-guest.md

  * ./check -s xfs_reflink_normapbt generic/003

-To verify the same intended configuration was used with xfs you can use:
+To verify the same intended configuration was used with XFS you can use:

  * xfs_info /dev/loop5